FDA weighing 1st over-the-counter birth control pill

 If the FDA grants the company’s request, Opill would become the first contraceptive pill to be moved out from behind the pharmacy counter onto store shelves or online.

-In an initial review posted Friday, the FDA raised several concerns about studies of Opill, citing problems with the reliability of some of the company’s data and raising questions about whether women with certain other medical conditions would correctly opt out of taking it.
+But in an initial review posted Friday, the FDA raised numerous concerns about studies of Opill, citing problems with the reliability of some of the company’s data and questions about whether women with certain other medical conditions would correctly opt out of taking it.
 It also noted signs that study participants had trouble understanding the labeling instructions.

 The agency will ask the panel to consider whether younger teenagers will be able to understand and follow the instructions.